tjunghans/tjunghans.github.io/_posts/2022-07-21-daily-checklist.md

 ## Checklist

+Below is an example of my daily checklist.

+The items should be specific and realistic.

+Don't add an item that is not consistently doable on a daily basis.

+Don't add too many items so that you end up missing a few.

 - [ ] List at least one thing you're grateful for
 - [ ] Show appreciation to your loved ones
 - [ ] No coffee after 1pm
-- [ ] Ate carb, fat and protein with each meal
+- [ ] Eat carbs, fat and protein with each meal
 - [ ] 1 minute of pushups
 - [ ] 1 minute of squats
 - [ ] 1 minute of situps
 - [ ] 1 minute of lunges
 - [ ] 1 minute of stretching
+- [ ] 1 minute of planking
+- [ ] 1 minute of jumping jacks
 - [ ] Medidate for 5 minutes
 - [ ] Read 1 page of a book

-The above is an example of a daily checklist.

-The items should be specific and realistic.

-The items should be consistently doable on a daily basis.